orstavik/JoiComponents/book/chapter2/Mixin2_SlotchangeMixin.md

-Using the pattern `ReactiveMethod` and `FunctionalMixin`, these two API are combined to observe any and all changes to an elements `flattenedChildren` and trigger a life cycle method `.childrenChangedCallback(newflattenedChildren, oldflattenedChildren, isSlotChange)` whenever such a change occurs.
+Using the pattern `ReactiveMethod` and `FunctionalMixin`, these two API are combined to observe any and all changes to an elements `flattenedChildren` and trigger a life cycle method `.slotchangeCallback(slot, newAssignedNodes, oldAssignedNodes)` whenever such a change occurs.

-The `ChildrenChangedMixin(Base)` uses the `constructor()` to initialize both listeners, and `connectedCallback()` and `disconnectedCallback()` to efficiently add and remove these listeners when needed.
+The `SlotchangeMixin(Base)` uses the `constructor()` to initialize both listeners, and `connectedCallback()` and `disconnectedCallback()` to efficiently add and remove these listeners when needed.
-In `connectedCallback()` ChildrenChangedMixin will first see if the element is using a shadowRoot.
+In `connectedCallback()` SlotchangeMixin will first see if the element is using a shadowRoot.
-If *no* shadowRoot is set, `ChildrenChangedMixin` will simply observe for changes to lightDOM `.children` of the `host` element (`this`).
+If *no* shadowRoot is set, `SlotchangeMixin` will simply observe for changes to lightDOM `.children` of the `host` element (`this`).
-However, if shadowRoot *is* set, `ChildrenChangedMixin` will do two things:
+However, if shadowRoot *is* set, `SlotchangeMixin` will do two things:
 1. It will observe for changes to the `shadowRoot.children`.
 This is likely not necessary, and should be a voluntary pattern added in the component itself?
 2. It will check to see if there are any `HTMLSlotElement`s that are directly attached to the shadowRoot.